-Summary Studies on avocado seed have demonstrated its potential to reduce your risk of heart disease and fight off bacteria and fungi.
+Summary Studies on avocado seeds suggest they may reduce your risk of heart disease and fight off bacteria and fungi.
 Nevertheless, further research in humans is needed before any conclusions can be made.

-There are concerns that some plant compounds in avocado seed, such as trypsin inhibitors and cyanogenic glucosides, may be harmful (15).
+There are concerns that some plant compounds in avocado seed, such as trypsin inhibitors and cyanogenic glycosides, may be harmful (15).

 Safety tests on avocado seed are in the early stages and limited to animal studies.

 One Nigerian study gave rats very high doses of avocado seed extract over 28 days and observed no harmful effects (4).